Outdoor kitchens make the perfect focal point for outdoor living spaces. If you're planning on building one, here's what you need to know.

 An outdoor kitchen’s layout means how the appliances, amenities and work surfaces are arranged.
 Options include:

-• Single Island.
-A stand-alone outdoor kitchen island incorporates a grill, burners, countertop and sometimes a refrigerator into a single unit.
-Single islands are excellent choices for smaller spaces, but are usually only large enough to accommodate one cook, with limited guest seating.
-However, they do offer the possibility for expansion and add-ons.
-Next, check out these functional and stylish small outdoor kitchen ideas.
+- Single Island.
+A stand-alone outdoor kitchen island incorporates a grill, burners, a countertop and sometimes a refrigerator into a single unit.
+Single islands are excellent choices for smaller spaces, but they are usually only large enough to accommodate one cook and limited guest seating.
+However, they do offer the possibility of expansion and add-ons.

 Your outdoor kitchen’s layout will largely dictate the workflow and foot traffic.
 Position your guests so they’re not crowding the cooking area.
 “One of the most important considerations,” Menn says, “is to make sure others are not in the way when the cook is doing their thing!”